 Europe’s second-largest cluster of creative/ media businesses

 Home to the £28.5 million Cancer Research Centre – one of the UK’s most innovative medical research facilities

-A world renowned education sector, with a 105,000 student population as well as a graduate retention rate of 51%
+A world renowned education sector, with a 105,000 student population as well as a graduate retention rate of 51%, for instance.

-Oxford University economists predict that job growth in the city will exceed many international capitals including Paris, Berlin and Tokyo.
+Oxford University economists predict that job growth in the city will exceed many international capitals Paris, Berlin and Tokyo.

 Many UK businesses are ‘Northshoring’ to Manchester.
-This is expected to create 55,000 new jobs by 2025, and also add £19 billion Total Gross Value to the economy and increase residents’ disposable income by 28%.
+Expected to create 55,000 new jobs by 2025.
+Additionally, adding £19 billion Total Gross Value to the economy and increase residents’ disposable income by 28%.